sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

 <p style="margin-left: 30px;"><strong>Figure x:</strong></p>
 <img src="/img/P12.JPG" alt="IP" width="750" style="display: block; margin-left: 30px;">

-<p style="margin-left: 30px;">Also, as shown in Figures x and x below, analysis of the ObservedDomains table reveals that the Word Trip app tracks and accesses Internet domains, as recorded in the figure.
+<p style="margin-left: 30px;">Also, as shown in Figures x and x below, analysis of the ObservedDomains table reveals that the Word Trip app collects and accesses Internet domains, as recorded in the figure.
 Several registrable domains were identified, illustrating the endpoints the app communicates with.
 The figure also indicates whether data transmissions are secure and highlights any potential risks associated with insecure communication channels.
 I manually verified each domain by visiting the listed websites and confirmed that all were secure and did not pose a risk of insecure communication.</p>

 <p style="margin-left: 30px;">The “hadUserInteraction” field, when set to “1,” indicates that the iPhone user directly interacted with a site—for example, by clicking a link or advertisement within the app that triggered a request to that domain.
 A value of “0” suggests that the Word Trip application initiated contact with the domain without user interaction, likely as part of background processes or core application functionality.</p>